If you’re visiting the capital city of the UK, you might be wondering is London safe?

 However, something that I constantly talk about on this blog is that many places around the world are safer than they seem.

-Often, in doing so, I compare them to London – the city that I grew up in and still spend a lot of time in – demonstrating that, in some ways, places like Singapore, Vilnius and Algiers are just as safe as the UK capital.
+Often, in doing so, I compare them to London – the city that I grew up in and still spend a lot of time in – demonstrating that, in many ways, places like Bahrain, Vilnius and Algiers are safer than UK capital.

 But wait – does that mean London’s not safe?

-Because, while London is by and large safe, there are a few things to consider when visiting, which are especially useful if you’re not used to large, European cities.
+Because, while London is relatively safe, there are a few things to consider when visiting, which are especially useful if you’re not used to large, European cities.

 So, here’s my full assessment of London’s safety, written from my extensive knowledge of 18 years living there!